 Welcome to SearchSecurity.in's CISSP preparation guide.
 First published in October 2010, this guide underwent revisions in February 2011 to include newer and updated resources to boost your preparation efforts towards the coveted CISSP certification.
-We will be adding more resources to this CISSP tutorial, so do bookmark this page.
+We will be adding more resources to this CISSP training tutorial,

 If you plan to build a successful career in the lucrative infosec industry with the help of global recognition, then the ‘Certified Information Systems Security Professional (CISSP)’ is a certification worth considering.
 CISSP, a vendor neutral certification is offered by International Information Systems Security Certification Consortium (ISC)².
 As of July 20, 2010, (ISC)² reported of 67,744 members who hold the CISSP certification in 134 countries.
 The CISSP has rapidly gained prominence among Indian security professional as well.

 CISSP certification primarily focuses on security technology and management.
 In this learning guide, we will provide you with critical resources that can help you in CISSP preparation.

 This is the first question that comes to your mind while thinking of CISSP preparation.
 There are four main processes that a candidate needs to successfully complete in order to achieve a CISSP certification.
 These include Examination, Certification, Endorsement and Audit.
 One of our readers raised this question to our security expert Mike Rothman, who gave a stepwise scenario of what an individual requires to prepare for CISSP certification.

 In this article we give you the basic preparation requirements of CISSP certification.
 This includes details on required qualifications, experience, domain knowledge, and passing cut-off.
 You will also get an overview of how you can prepare for the CISSP certification in India.